aditya-uw/fundamentals/boat_tutorials/env_setup/local_01_install_git.md

 ### Install using GUI

-[Download](https://git-scm.com/downloads) and run the Windows installer `.exe` file.
+[Download](https://git-scm.com/downloads) and run the Windows installer (the `.exe` file).

-After double-clicking on the installer `.exe` file, you will first be prompted to enter your administrator password.
+After double-clicking the installer, you will first be prompted to enter your administrator password.
+Follow the steps below:
-Once the setup window has opened, complete the following steps:

-1) Read the license and click on "Next" to continue
+1) Read the license and click "Next" to continue

 (primers-git_setup1_windows)=
 ```{image} ../images/primers/git_setup1_windows.png